 In some cases the selection process may include the submission of supplementary work in addition to the information provided on the application form and requested as part of the portfolio review.

 Specific entry requirements are laid out in the relevant programme sections.
-All applicants are required to prove UK right of residency; The Art Academy does not sponsor international students through the Tier 4 visa system and therefore cannot accept international students unless they are able to prove right of residency in the UK.
-In the case of Degree and Foundation Degree programmes, though no formal qualifications are required applicants will need to demonstrate work at least of level 3 equivalent.
+All applicants are required to prove UK right of residency; the Art Academy does not sponsor international students through the Tier 4 visa system and therefore cannot accept international students unless they are able to prove right of residency in the UK.
+In the case of our Diplomas, although no formal qualifications are required applicants will need to demonstrate work at least of level 3 equivalent.